 As we said earlier, competitive pricing is not an option anymore, with the competition reaching a whole new level as a result of the price comparison portals and online travel agencies.
 This is where you should use competitive intelligence technologies such as web crawling.
 By extracting competitor prices from relevant web sources, you can evaluate where you stand in the competition and precisely know what it would take to beat them.
 Web crawling services such as PromptCloud offer near real-time crawls so that businesses can have access to their competitors’ live prices at any given time.

 Simply offering competitive pricing alone won’t cut it or might end up in you losing out on potential revenue.
 While customers are always on the lookout for the best prices, that’s not the only deciding factor.
 By identifying your selling points and smartly offering a price that’s good enough to make your customers take action, you can maximize your returns.

 There are three major constraints you should keep in mind while devising a pricing strategy for your hotel.

 The capacity of your hotel is something you should consider before finalizing your prices.
 While it might make sense for a hotelier with a large number of rooms to let out to price very competitively, it’s not advisable if you are short on capacity.
-After evaluating the other factors, you should check if the pricing structure you have derived makes sense for your capacity.
+After evaluating the other factors, you should check if the pricing structure you have derived makes sense of your capacity.

 If the demand and value of a service increase according to its usage by more people, it’s known as the network effect.
 You should gauge this before finalizing the prices or set up the pricing system to automatically account for the network effect that you can identify.

 All businesses are bound to follow the rules and regulations put forward by the regulating bodies such as the government.
 This applies to the rules in pricing as well.
 You should ensure that your pricing strategy complies with the rules and regulations.